 UBC is lucky to have a very active Debate Society.
 Last year, CSP had three workshops focusing on debating, run by members of the UBC Debate Society.
 Debate Society volunteers came in for the first workshop to give a useful and entertaining presentation on debate skills.
 CSP students learned that the skills required to develop a debate would come in handy in writing assignments, discussions with friends and parents (!), and speaking in public, as well as in the CSP Workshop debates.
 Here is the link to the UBC Debate Society "Debate 101" page.

-The students were grouped in teams of 2, 3 or 4 persons, and given their choice of scientific topics and one week in which to prepare to debate both sides of the issue.
+The students were grouped in teams of 2, 3 or 4 persons, and given their choice of science/society topics and one week in which to prepare to debate both sides of the issue.
 Students, CSP instructors, and UBC Debate Society members were involved in judging the debates, and feedback was given immediately following each debate.
 For CSP debates, the focus was not on who "won" or "lost" the debate but on general skill development.